-- The laser can correct astigmatism more accurately with precisely placed curved corneal incisions. - The circular opening made in the patient's lens with the laser is 10 times more accurate than an opening made manually.
-It accurately predicts the IOL position in the eye, and assures a predictable refractive result. - Laser-assisted cataract surgery is gentler on the eye.
+- The laser can correct astigmatism more accurately with curved corneal incisions. - The circular opening made in the patient's lens with the laser is 10x more accurate than a manual opening.
+It accurately predicts the IOL position in the eye, and ensures a predictable refractive result. - Laser-assisted cataract surgery is gentler on the eye.
 The laser breaks the cataract into microscopic pieces resulting in 95% less ultrasound energy being necessary to complete the procedure.
 This prevents excessive trauma and potential damage to the cornea, which is the most important lens in the eye.